atherplanes/atherplanes-website/README.md

 ![](./IMG_2538.JPG)

-3, Now fold in halfso it looks like this
+3, Now fold in half so it looks like this

 ![](./IMG_2560.JPG)

-4, Now fold the two outside flaps down to their side and it should look like this.
+4, Fold the two outside flaps down to their side and it should look like this.